dodslaser/qd-rnaseq-wrapper/README.md

 ### Input data
 * The runner takes a directory with gzipped fastq files as input.
 There should only be two files per sample.
 If there are more, please concatenate them before running the wrapper

+### The Wrapper
+The pipeline is meant to be initiated by the wrapper which queries SLIMS for any samples marked for QD-RNA as its secondary analysis.
+Analysed samples are stored in a flat-text file for now in order to keep track of which samples have been analysed

 ### Output
 The output from both pipelines is set in the config file.
-From this a subset of files are copied to a reporting directory (also set in config).
+From this a subset of files is copied to a reporting directory (also set in config).
 Logs for the pipelines end up in the output directory.
 One exception to this is the wrapper log, which ends up in a log dir set in the config.

 ## TODO
 * Allow for more than 2 input files per sample
 * Move mapping files to IGV
+* Report back to SLIMS if a samples has been analysed already or not